 Mr. Rosenblum is a Fellow of the Association for Computing Machinery “for contributions to reinventing virtual machines”, and had previously received the ACM SIGOPS Mark Weiser Award in 2002.

-Mr. Frank Slootman is currently the Chairman of ServiceNow, Inc. and previously served as its Chief Executive Officer from 2011 to 2017.e served as the President of Backup Recovery Systems at EMC Corporation until leaving for ServiceNow.
+Mr. Frank Slootman is currently the Chief Executive Officer of Snowflake and previously served as Chief Executive Officer of ServiceNow, Inc. from 2011 to 2017.e served as the President of Backup Recovery Systems at EMC Corporation until leaving for ServiceNow.